wyu6609/wyu6609/README.md

 # Hello!
 I'm Will! 👋👨‍💻

-## I'm a software developer and chemical engineering graduate!!
+## I'm a software developer and chemical engineering graduate.

 - 📚 I’m am currently learning React Native and working on data structures and algorithms.
 - 🥅 2022 Goals: Become more seasoned at vanilla Javascript and React JS 💪